kevinebaugh/docs/src/pages/references/stacks-node-configuration.md

 #### peer_host

 Domain name of the host running the backend Bitcoin blockchain.
-It's required to either run a personal Bitcoin node locally, or to use a publicly-hosted Bitcoin node.
+It's required to either run a personal Bitcoin node locally, or to use a publicly hosted Bitcoin node.

 Example: